-While the founders of the modern cannabis cultivars practically lived at their farms, there's no need to be hyper-present for simple information.
+While the founders of the modern cannabis cultivars practically lived at their farms, there’s no need to be hyper-present for simple information.
 Increasingly complex sensors have developed alongside the industry to cater to the needs of cannabis farmers.
-Through intelligent design and automation, savvy cultivators access live data from their farms throughout the day.
+Through intelligent design with automation and control, savvy cultivators access live data from their farms throughout the day.
 Without even being onsite, they can observe the pollen levels, check if mold is present, see what the temperature and humidity are, and more to ensure the smooth operation of their farm.

 Further, with the proper software, it’s possible to manage a farm off-site, controlling wind flow, temperature, and even feed through smartphone or computer applications.
 Nowadays, there isn’t a need for as many hired hands on a farm as technology essentially allows farms to run themselves.
 In the future, this will be even more prevalent.
 Thus it will be difficult, if not impossible, for manual farms relying on traditional labor to keep up with large, automated campuses.

 Automation is the best way to manage pests and pathogens.
 From drones that can report data to drones that release beneficial insects, the future of farming will look more like the rest of the agricultural industry.
 That is, cannabis will go the way of massive operations managed by small teams of people who are skilled operators of specific machinery.
 Focused operations will be the operations that meet the standards of procedure.
 While tabletop rosin presses will always remain cute, they cannot compete with automated chromatography.